Wood Stove Thermal Mass

 |304 Stainless Steel||0.389|

 Our medium sized stove, the Dwarf 4kW, is made mostly of mild steel (with some cast iron, fire brick, and glass mixed in) and weighs about 100 lbs assembled.
 1 kW is about 3,412 BTU, so the Dwarf 4kW is rated for about 13,648 BTU per hour.
-Assuming we get the stove body up to 450 degrees F in a 50 degree F room our 100 lbs of mild steel will have the potential to release:
+Assuming we get the stove body up to 450 degrees F in a 50 degree F room (and assuming the whole 100 lbs is steel for simplicity's sake) our 100 lbs of mild steel will have the potential to release:

 0.396 BTU/lb°F * 400 degrees F * 100 lbs = 15,840 BTUs of energy stored (4.64 kW)